Einkaufaktuell

-Einkaufaktuell (own spelling: EINKAUFAKTUELL) is an unaddressed direct mail item (advertising mail) from Deutsche Post AG that is distributed weekly in certain delivery areas in Germany to all households that are not advertising objectors.
-Delivery is usually on Saturdays, exceptionally also on Fridays.
-The carrier medium for the advertising product is a TV program guide containing the current TV program for the following week, selected TV stations that are mainly financed by advertising.
-Furthermore, the circular contains regional and national insert and advertisement advertising.
-The unaddressed mail has been distributed since autumn 2002.
+Einkaufaktuell (branded as EINKAUFAKTUELL) was a German unaddressed direct mail advertising service operated by Deutsche Post.
+The advertising mail was distributed weekly in certain delivery areas in Germany to all households that were not advertising objectors.

+Delivery was usually done on Saturdays, exceptionally also on Fridays.
+The carrier medium for the advertising product was a TV program guide containing the current TV program for the following week, for selected TV stations that were mainly financed by advertising.
+Furthermore, the circular contained regional and national insert and advertisement advertising.
+The unaddressed mail had been distributed since autumn 2002.
+Distribution of the advertising mailing was discontinued on April 1, 2024.

 Circulation and distribution area

 The carrier medium is currently printed in a run of around 20 million copies by various print shops, including the Svoboda Press print shop in Prague.
 Einkaufaktuell is currently (as of August 2010) distributed in 27 different editions in larger cities or metropolitan areas.
 The distribution takes place in a Polyethylene wrapping.
 Due to the bundling with advertising brochures, Einkaufaktuell is considered an advertising mail and may not be placed in mailboxes marked "no advertising" ("keine Werbung").